Johnny Fenwick

-Johnny Fenwick (born 20 November 1994) is an English footballer who plays as a defender for Sacramento Republic in the USL Championship.
+Johnny Fenwick (born 20 November 1994) is an English footballer who plays as a defender for USL League Two club Asheville City SC.

 Career

 College & amateur

 Fenwick played four years of college soccer at High Point University between 2015 and 2018.
 While at college, Fenwick also appeared for USL PDL sides North Carolina Fusion U23 and Des Moines Menace.

 Professional

 On 18 January 2019, Fenwick signed for USL Championship side San Antonio FC.

-Following his release from San Antonio, Fenwick signed for fellow USL Championship side Las Vegas Lights on 28 February 2020.
+Following his release from San Antonio, Fenwick signed for fellow USL Championship side Las Vegas Lights FC on 28 February 2020.

 On 11 August 2021, Fenwick signed for FC Tulsa for the remainder of the season.
 He was released by Tulsa following the 2022 season.

-On 9 February 2023, Fenwick was announced as a new signing for USL Championship side Sacramento Republic.
+On 9 February 2023, Fenwick was announced as a new signing for USL Championship side Sacramento Republic FC.
+He left Sacramento following their 2023 season.

+Fenwick signed with Northern Colorado Hailstorm of USL League One in January 2024.

+Fenwick joined USL League Two club Asheville City SC in 2025 ahead of the club's appearance in the 2025 U.S. Open Cup.